-Trees are divided up into two groups angiosperms and gymnosperms of which of the gymnosperms trees are then further divided into two more subdivided groups monocotyledons and dicotyledons.
+Trees are divided up into two groups: angiosperms and gymnosperms.
+Trees that are gymnosperms have two subdivided groups called: monocotyledons and dicotyledons.

 Gymnosperms: Are a group of woody, vascular plants with open naked seeds yet they do not produce flowers or fruit.
 Some of the seeds of gymnosperm plants are exposed on cones rather than enclosed in ovary or fruit.
-Gymnosperms are the largest, tallest and oldest organisms on found on the planet.
-There are 4 groups among the gymnosperms tree classification; conifers, gingko, gnetophyta, cycads.
+Gymnosperms are the largest, tallest and oldest organisms found on the planet.
+There are four groups among the gymnosperm tree classification; conifers, gingko, gnetophyta and cycads.
 However, the largest and most diverse group are the conifers.